-Although catching a tan might be out of the question, visiting Myrtle Beach in December offers plenty to do indoors and outside.
+Although catching a tan might be tough, visiting Myrtle Beach in December offers plenty to do indoors and outside.
 The weather is typically a cool 60 degrees during the day, perfect for a brisk walk on the beach with a light jacket to enjoy stunning panoramic views of the Atlantic Ocean.
 The impending holidays bring about a plethora of activities along the Grand Strand, keeping spirits bright all month long.
 Plan your Myrtle Beach winter getaway now with these awesome activities to add to your itinerary!

 Myrtle Beach in the winter has just as many activities to offer as the summer months, plus a healthy dose of holiday spirit.
 When you visit this December, you’ll notice how every venue, theater, and store gets dressed up for the holidays, featuring twinkling lights and dazzling Christmas décor.
 Explore this list of things to do to make your winter getaway delightful and filled with cheer.